Nassau County Office of the Inspector General

+The position is based in Mineola, New York.
 This is an at-will position.

 The Oversight Specialist performs a wide range of activities in furtherance of OIG’s mission.
 Work is performed under the supervision of the Inspector General, the Deputy Inspector General, or an Assistant Inspector General.
 The Oversight Specialist’s responsibilities may include:

-§ Providing observation, oversight and analysis of various aspects of the County’s procurement and contracting processes, to help ensure that public funds are spent efficiently, wisely and in an accountable manner, that contracts are awarded in accordance with law and policies, and that decision-making is objective and transparent.
+§ Providing observation, oversight and analysis of various aspects of the County’s activities, including procurement and contracting processes, to help ensure that public funds are spent efficiently, wisely and in an accountable manner, that contracts are awarded in accordance with law and policies, and that decision-making is objective and transparent.

 § Participating in multidisciplinary teams, including those conducting systemic reviews or complex and/or sensitive investigations.